-As at the end of the financial year, the Fund had recognised an unrealised loss on the fair value of derivative financial instruments of \$3.4 million.
-This is due to the increased expectation that interest rates will remain lower than expected for a longer period of time.
+As at the end of the financial year, the Fund had recognised an unrealised gain on the fair value of derivative financial instruments of \$4.9 million.
+This is due to the reduced expectation that interest rates will remain lower than expected for a longer period of time.